nf-core/website/sites/docs/src/content/docs/guidelines/components/modules.md

 For example, for R you can refer to the `deseq2/differential` module [here](https://github.com/nf-core/modules/blob/4c2d06a5e79abf08ba7f04c58e39c7dad75f094d/modules/nf-core/deseq2/differential/templates/deseq_de.R#L509-L534).

-#### Script template stub
+#### Stubs in templated modules

-A script template module MUST also include a stub block following a standard nf-core module structure (i.e., using e.g. `touch` to generate empty files, and versions.
+A templated module MUST have a stub block in the same way as any other module (i.e., using e.g. `touch` to generate empty files, and versions).
 You can see  the `deseq2/differential` module example [here](https://github.com/nf-core/modules/blob/4c2d06a5e79abf08ba7f04c58e39c7dad75f094d/modules/nf-core/deseq2/differential/main.nf#L34-L49).

 An inline command to call the version for libraries for the `versions.yml` MAY be used in this case.
 For an R example see [deseq2/differential](https://github.com/nf-core/modules/blob/4c2d06a5e79abf08ba7f04c58e39c7dad75f094d/modules/nf-core/deseq2/differential/main.nf#L47).